Amazon targets French grocery market with Monoprix deal

 ($1 = 0.8019 euros)

-Reporting by Dominique Vidalon and Sudip Kar-Gupta; Additional reporting by Pascale Denis and Blandine Henault; Editing by Kevin Liffey
+Reporting by Dominique Vidalon and Sudip Kar-Gupta; Additional reporting by Tatiana Bautzer, Blandine Henault; Editing by Kevin Liffey and Keith Weir